Clerys: Closure

-Clerys is being redeveloped into a mixed-use development of offices, retail and leisure called Clerys Quarter.
-Press Up Entertainment (run by Paddy McKillen Jr and Matt Ryan, and known for a number of pubs, bars and hotels as well as Wowburger and Tower Records Ireland) will operate a boutique hotel which will be called The Clery, with the hotel also including a rooftop bar and a restaurant.

 Clerys Clock

 A large clock with two faces hangs above Clerys' central doors on O'Connell Street (opposite the statue of Jim Larkin).
 "Under Clerys' clock" is a well-known rendez-vous, both for Dubliners, and visitors from the countryside, and is famous in the city's culture as a place where many romances begin.
 1990, on the fiftieth anniversary of Denis Guiney taking over the store, a new clock was installed.